marchete/CGZero/markdowns/welcome.md

 This tutorial can help you implement a working AlphaZero (AZ) like bot  for competing on a limited resources environment (1 vCPU, 100KB of total size and 50ms turn time).
 Most AZ implementations have many Convolutional/Dense layers, and the model can weight more than 20 MB.
 This code uses just a tiny Neural Network(NN) of about 80KB in size to fit in the 100KB limit.

+See https://github.com/marchete/CGZero for more info and source code.

 ## Difficulty Level:
 Very Hard.
 There are many different components that must be tied together.